yogeshhk/MidcurveNN/README.md

 - Output: another set of points or set of connected lines, open/branched polygons possible

 ## Thoughts

+### What is it?
+Graph Summarization/Dimension-Reduction/Compression: Reducing a large graph to a smaller graph preserving its underlying structure, similar to text summarization, which attempts to keep the essence.

 ### Representation Issue
 - Shapes can not be modeled as sequences.
 Although polygon shape L may appear as sequence of points, it is not.